backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 - Lambda Service adds its own system environment variables as well
 - Helpful to store **secrets** (*encrypted by KMS*)
 	- Secrets can be encrypted by the *Lambda service key, or your own CMK*

+> [!note]- Lambda environment variables can have a **maximum size of 4 KB**.
+> Additionally, the direct *Encrypt API of KMS also has an upper limit of 4 KB* for the data payload.
+> To *encrypt 1 MB*, you need to *use the Encryption SDK and pack the encrypted file with the lambda function*.

 ## Logging & Tracing
 - **CloudWatch Logs**: